stevenjlho/leetcode/solutions/234. Palindrome Linked List/README.md

 ## Approach

 1. Initialize two pointers, `slow` and `fast`, both pointing to the head of the linked list.
-2. `slow` moves one step at a time, `fast` moves two steps.
+2. `slow` moves one node at a time, while `fast` moves two nodes.
 When `fast` reaches the end, `slow` will be at the middle.
-For odd-sized lists, move `slow` one step further.
+3. If the list has an odd number of elements, move `slow` one more step to ensure it starts at the beginning of the second half.
-3. Reverse the second half of the list starting from `slow`.
-Use a `prev` pointer to facilitate the reversal.
+4. Reverse the list starting from `slow` by re-linking the nodes. `prev` points to the new head of the reversed half.
    - Initialize a variable `prev` to `null`.
    - Iterate through the second half of the list (from `slow` to the end):
    - Store the `next` node of `slow`.
    - Update the `next` pointer of `slow` to point to `prev`, effectively reversing the list.
    - Move `prev` to the current `slow` node and move `slow` to the `next`, this can continue reversing the list.
-4. Compare the first half with the reversed second half node by node.
-If any node doesn't match, return `false`.
+5. Traverse from the start of the list and the start of the reversed half simultaneously, comparing the values.
+If they differ, the list isn't a palindrome.
    - Initialize a loop while `prev` is not `null`:
    - Compare the `val` of the current node in the first half (denoted by `head`) with the `val` of the current node in the reversed second half (denoted by `prev`).
    - If they are not equal, return `false` as it's not a palindrome.
    - Move `head` and `prev` to their respective next nodes.
-5. If the loop completes without finding any non-matching elements, return `true` as it's a palindrome.
+6. If the traversal completes without mismatches, the list is a palindrome.

 ## Complexity